QaidamGhost/isochron_burial_dating/README.md

 ## List of .mat and .m-files
  - consts.mat: constants for calculation, including Stone's scaling parameters, mean lives of 10Be and 26Al, alpha as the cutoff value, step for KDE, simulation times, SLHL production rates, the limit for iterations, and attenuation lengths of nuclide and muons.
- - custom_mat_files: Generate custom "e.mat" and "expo_age.mat" before maximum estimation if erosion rates and exposure age have already been known.
+ - custom_mat_files: Generate custom "e.mat" and "expo_age.mat" before constraining the upper limit of the post-burial concentrations and burial age if erosion rates and exposure age have already been known.
  - isochron_burial_age: An iteration process to calculate isochron line for burial dating following Erlanger et al., 2012; Erlanger, 2010; Granger, 2014
  - KDE: Find the most probable value and 1 sigma absolute error for the observed simulations of a random variable after establishing the probability density function by a "nonparametric estimation" approach known as kernel density estimation (KDE).
- - Npb_depth: Calculate the maximum estimation of the post-burial concentrations with 1 sigma error at the sampling location and penetration depth if the maximum exposure age (and additional erosion rate) of the surface is constrained.
+ - Npb_depth: Calculate the upper limit of the post-burial concentrations with 1 sigma error at the sampling location and penetration depth if the exposure age (and additional erosion rate) of the surface is constrained.
  - plot_isochron: Plot isochron line, production ratio line, and errorbars of samples
  - production_rate: Calculate 10Be or 26Al Production Rates on the surface or at a given depth from Spallation and Muons.
  - remove_outliers: Statistically remove the reworked clast(s) following Odom, 2020